 - Don’t get stressed by the stress, sometimes an argument is required to clear the air and reveal the bigger picture.
 Often it’s what you don’t want to do, rather than what you do want to do that explodes to the surface, and that’s OK – other times an argument is a warning sign

 - Remember that the idea is you’re supposed to make each other better people in every way – meant to enhance what was already there

 - Try and discuss what success looks like to you both – how to balance your independent lives?
 It’s important you don’t squash each others dreams

 - Get some very effective earplugs

-And remember, through the journey, whilst you are limbering up to take that leap of faith that it’s important to enjoy every day – as Andy Warhol says “you have to be willing to get happy about nothing.”
+And remember, through the journey, whilst you are limbering up to take that leap of faith (or not) that it’s important to enjoy every day – as Andy Warhol says “you have to be willing to get happy about nothing.”